souravsanyal06/Neuro-Ising/README.md

   1) Neuro Layer -- consisting of cluster centroids
   2) Ising Layer -- consisting of the clusters themselves

-The Neuro Layer is built on top of the repo https://github.com/chaitjo/graph-convnet-tsp, which uses a Graph Neural Network (GNN) to generate TSP solutions of the cluster centroids.
+The Neuro Layer uses a Graph Neural Network (GNN) to generate TSP solutions of the cluster centroids.

 The Ising Layer is implemented in C++ and the following source files are in the directory Ising_Layer. ising is the executable in root directory, which is copied there after generating from Ising_Layer.